GIS-S-mart/Benchmark-7_Model-Based-Architecture-Design-Synthesis/README.md

 # Benchmark 6.
-Concept Finding in a Model-Based Design Synthesis Process for System Sizing
+Concept Finding in a Model-Based Architecture Design Synthesis Process for System Sizing

 ## Introduction

 - **Disciplines**: This scientific benchmark repository concerns mainly the engineering design, systems engineering, and product lifecycle management communities.
-- **Goal**: This scientific benchmark aims at collecting and comparing competing or complementary contributions claiming to improve the activity of concept finding in a design synthesis process for system sizing.
-In this benchmark, design synthesis is a computer-based automatic problem-solving process to generate preliminary design solutions that are correct by construction.
+- **Goal**: This scientific benchmark aims at collecting and comparing competing or complementary contributions claiming to improve the activity of concept finding in a model-based architecture design synthesis process for system sizing.
+In this benchmark, model-based architecture design synthesis is a computer-based automatic problem-solving process to generate preliminary design solutions that are correct by construction.
 A design synthesis process has an objective: system configuration, system sizing, resource allocation, and/or architecture generation.
 This benchmark focuses on design synthesis for system sizing.
 In addition, in a computational design synthesis process for system sizing, this benchmark concentrates on the activity of concept finding.
 Starting with a set of validated requirements, concept finding is an activity that intends to find preliminary design variables, parameters and constants, that serve to define the set of acceptable and feasible conceptual design solutions.
 - **Type of claimed contributions to benchmark:** This scientific benchmark aims at benchmarking the modelling language?

 ## Glossary